Integrating Secrets Management Services - Configuration

 Optional Properties:

-Authentication, Fabric supports one of the following authentication methods for Azure Key Vault and accordingly you shall set their properties:
+Fabric supports one of the following authentication methods for Azure Key Vault and you should accordingly set their properties:

 1. CLIENT_ID + CLIENT_SECRET + TENANT